-Alex Michael Azar II, the former president of the American branch of Eli Lilly & Co. pharmaceuticals, was sworn in on Monday, January 26th as the new Secretary of the Health and Human Services Department.
-Azar, who was President Donald Trump’s first choice for the position, will be replacing the former HHS Secretary Tom Price.
-Tom Price resigned late September of 2017 amid allegations of chartered flight misuse and blame for the failure of ACA reform.
-Trump insists that with Azar at the helm, the prices of previously inaccessible prescription drugs will plummet, giving more people the chance to utilize medications they need.
-Still, there is a lot of controversy surrounding Azar’s ascension into the position of HHS Secretary; a man of Big Pharma will now be advising the president on matters of general public health and welfare.
+Alex Michael Azar II, the former president of the American branch of Eli Lilly & Co. pharmaceuticals, was sworn in on Monday, January 26th, as the new Secretary of the Health and Human Services Department.
+Azar, who was President Donald Trump’s first choice for the position, will be replacing former HHS Secretary Tom Price.
+Price resigned in late September amid allegations of chartered flight misuse and blame for the failure of ACA reform.
+Now, Trump insists that as HHS Secretary, Azar will lower prescription drug prices, making more medications accessible to people in need.
+However, there is a lot of controversy surrounding Azar’s ascension into the position of HHS Secretary; a man of Big Pharma will now be advising the president on matters of general public health and welfare.

 - Administration for Children and Families (ACF)

 - Agency for Healthcare Research and Quality (AHRQ)